ISM6562-BigData-F24/TEAM-BUCCANEERS/saikoushik.md

 # SAI KOUSHIK THATIPAMULA
-Hello everyone, I am Sai Koushik, I have over two years of experience as a Quality Assurance Analyst.
-I love to spend my weekends playing racketball and badminton.
+Sai Koushik Thatipamula is pursuing a Master's in Business Analytics and Information Systems at the University of South Florida, with a strong background as a Quality Data Analyst.
+He has over two years of experience in data analysis, and enjoys playing badminton and racquetball in his free time.

-![Alt text][saikoushik-image.png]
+![Alt text][saikoushik-image.jpg]

-[saikoushik-image.png]: saikoushik-image.jpg
+[saikoushik-image.jpg]: saikoushik-image.jpg